 The incentives of inclusion and exclusion

-While private property owners would indeed be free to exclude Mexicans in a free society, I believe that the incentives in a free market would make racial or cultural separatism suicidal in the long-run for reasons having to do with the economics of discrimination (and what I consider to be the large-scale implications of comparative advantage).
+While private property owners would indeed be free to exclude Mexicans in a free society, I believe that the incentives in a free market would make racial or cultural separatism suicidal in the long–run for reasons having to do with the economics of discrimination (and what I consider to be the large–scale implications of comparative advantage).
 At least on the margin, there will be an incentive towards integration; and there will always be willing sellers to some degree.
 The consequences of free association are a mixed bag and therefore pluralist.
-This is why I think that free association ultimately pans out in favor of so-called “multiculturalism”, more so as time passes.
+This is why I think that free association ultimately pans out in favour of so–called “multiculturalism”, more so as time passes.
 Separatists would effectively exile and impoverish themselves.

 There will always be willing buyers and sellers.
 Consequentially, in a society in which all property is private, there is nothing that can be done to stop people from immigrating through voluntary exchanges for home and land property and voluntary patronisation of transportation services, as well as good and services in general.
 In short, it is virtually impossible to keep a community completely ethnically “pure” when there are individuals within that community willing to buy and sell things with immigrating people from other ethnicities.
 In a truly free society, the incentive towards voluntary association would be so strong as to render absolute cultural “isolationism” impossible.